Nearly 900 buildings destroyed by massive California fire

 Clear skies over parts of the month-old Dixie Fire have allowed aircraft to rejoin nearly 6,000 firefighters in the attack this week.

 “Whether or not we can fly depends very much on where the smoke is.
-There's still some areas where it's just too smoky,” said fire spokesman Edwin Zuniga.
+There's still some areas where it's just too smoky,” fire spokesman Edwin Zuniga said.

+Heavy smoke reduced visibility on the fire's west end while the east end saw renewed action as afternoon winds took hold, fire officials said.

-Burning through bone-dry trees, brush and grass, the fire by Tuesday had destroyed nearly 900 homes and other buildings.
+Burning through bone-dry trees, brush and grass, the fire by Tuesday had destroyed more than 1,000 buildings, including nearly 550 homes.
 Much of the small community of Greenville was incinerated during an explosive run of flames last week.

 But the reports are “definitely subject to change” because assessment teams still can’t get into many areas to count what burned, Zuniga said.